ToasterTechHelp/Dengi/README.md

 ```

 Ensure your `.env` includes both the Google GenAI credentials (for the agents) *and* the GitHub App variables listed above.
 The script will continue running until interrupted (Ctrl+C), and every successful AI fix results in a new branch/PR for humans to review.

+`main.py` now runs in fail-fast mode by default: if the agent orchestrator or hotfix workflow hits a fatal error, the Docker log monitor shuts down and the process exits with a non-zero status.
+Set `DENGI_FAIL_FAST=false` if you prefer the legacy behavior where the service keeps running despite failures.